 What is your there?

 Everyone’s “there” is different. …You may have more than one “there,” or your “there” might be things taken from a list that you’ve grouped together.
 Your “there” might be a spouse; or a spouse and a new home.
-Someone else’s might be when they buy a new car; or buy a new car, earn a college degree and triple there income, simultaneously.
+Someone else’s might be when they buy a new car; earn a college degree and triple their income, simultaneously.
 Yet someone else’s “there” might be earning a graduate degree, PhD or MD, coupled with launching a new business.
 Is that you?
 Have you ever said, “When I graduate from college; when I get that graduate degree or that PhD; then I will do ……..?
 Or are you the one who said, “When I open that business or launch that new ministry project, I’ll be there.”
 Yet when you got there, why was the excitement so brief?
 Why do you yet yearn for “there” every time you get there?

 Getting there has different components.